smfreeze/csgo-ai-replier/README.md

 AI: SHUT UP YOU UGLY FAT LOSER
 ```

-Obviously the response would change with the model and your character description.
+Obviously, the response would change with the model and your character description.

 # Setup